radix007/StopNvidiaInArch/Readme.md

  - To Do this Just Copy The File You Have Downloaded(Name of File is **StopNvidiaInArch.service**) To the directory /etc/systemd/system/

  - Now you Just have to enable the service on startup .
 To do that just enter the following commands.
  > sudo systemctl enable StopNvidiaInArch.service
+ - Output for the above command will be :
+ > Created symlink /etc/systemd/system/multi-user.target.wants/StopNvidiaInArch.service → /etc/systemd/system/StopNvidiaInArch.service.

 - To start it right now just enter
  > sudo systemctl start StopNvidiaInArch.service
  - To check The status of the service